 [Enjoy it!] the High Mage shouted.
 He no longer appeared as an older, seasoned warrior; he was young and strong, in the prime of his life.

 Krul’Dar was blown away.
 As Chief Chronicler, he knew more about the arcane than his war-groomed counterparts, but this was beyond his wildest dreams.
 He’d never, ever imagined that it could be this fantastic, this incredible, this—

-A second later they were charging through suburban San Francisco, stabbing the shit out of Dissona’s demon-spawn.
+A second later they were charging through the streets of suburban San Francisco, stabbing the shit out of Dissona’s demon-spawn.